omidfarhang/omid.dev/content/posts/2013-03-26-irs-uncorks-dirty-dozen-tax-scams-for-2013.en.md

 ---
 [<img class="alignright size-medium wp-image-6489" alt="tax[6]" src="/images/2013/03/tax6-300x300.jpg" width="300" height="300" srcset="/images/sites/3/2013/03/tax6-300x300.jpg 300w, /images/sites/3/2013/03/tax6-150x150.jpg 150w, /images/sites/3/2013/03/tax6.jpg 347w" sizes="(max-width: 300px) 100vw, 300px" />](/images/2013/03/tax6.jpg)The Internal Revenue Service today reminded taxpayers that there are plenty of scam artists and cybercriminals that want your money.

-The tax collection agency issued its &#8220;Dirty Dozen&#8221; list of tax scams that it says peak at this time of year and include:
+The tax collection agency issued its “Dirty Dozen” list of tax scams that it says peak at this time of year and include:

 ##### Identity theft